Choosing Replacement Components With an Integrated Library

 The right design software can then integrate this sourcing information directly into your bill of materials.
 You won’t have to prepare this critical document by hand, ensuring that your bill of materials is accurate and complete.
 Providing updated sourcing information to your manufacturer/assembler also helps reduce production time and redesigns.

-With so many components to choose, you’ll need component management tools that can give all the information you need to select components and choose suitable replacements.
+With so many components to choose from, you’ll need component management tools that can give all the information you need to select components and choose suitable replacements.
 Altium Designer® gives you access to component libraries and management tools that interface with industry-standard CAD, layout, bill of materials, and analysis tools.